randomthings00/gpsdro-symmetricom/README.md

 All the GPS modules were set to use all constellations they were capable of receiving.
 My favourite is the Trimble, with the LEA-8T coming in a close second place, and the TAU1202 in third and the ATGM336H last, but for what they are, all are good options.

-This was tested with a Symmetricom X99, SA.22c, a BPI-PicoW-S3, and Raspberry Pi Pico.
+This was tested with a Symmetricom X99, SA.22c, a BPI-PicoW-S3, Raspberry Pi Pico, and ESP32-C3 OLED.
 ### Holdover Behaviour
 I have not tested the holdover portion of the code but that has not been the focus and it only has been added in recently.

 ## Setup
 ### GPS
-The GPS module must be powered, but no data needs to be sent to the Pico/ESP32-S3.
+The GPS module must be powered, but no data needs to be sent to the Pico/ESP32-S3/ESP32-C3.
 The PPS signal should be wired up to the PPS input and the coaxial cable should be properly grounded, this reduced random signal spikes.

 ### Symmetricom
 I did not cover the breakout for the Symmetricom but there are various breakout boards and schematics out there.
 I made my own at the start but ended up using the boards for the SA.22c and X72 designed and created by BG7TBL and sold by various vendors on Ebay.